|

 What on Earth is Soil? | Kid's Stuff | Educator and Student Resources | Gulf of Mexico Program | US EPA

+Stuff What on Earth is Soil?
+What on Earth is Soil?
 Soil makes up the outermost layer of our planet.
 Topsoil is the most productive soil layer.
-Soil has varying amounts of organic matter (living and dead organisms), minerals, and nutrients.
-Five tons of ... -sized mineral particles, such as sand, silt, and clay, give soil its texture.
+Soil has varying amounts of organic matter ... clay, give soil its texture.
 Fungi and bacteria help break down organic matter in the soil.
-Plant roots and lichens break up rocks which become ...
+Plant roots and lichens break up rocks which become part of new soil.
+Roots loosen the soil, allowing oxygen ...

 epa.gov